How disciplined segmentation and focused execution unlocked scalable growth

 - a repeatable acquisition playbook built around focus, not breadth

-- a growth engine Qonto continued running internally as it scaled
+- a growth engine Qonto could continue running internally as it scaled

 Focus created efficiency.